vishnushiri02/SARS-Cov2/notes/Work_documented.md

   - This included 10 countries : India, South Korea, Denmark, Germany, Norway, Spain, United Kingdom, Canada, USA, Australia. ```Work/Data_Analysis/chosen_ten_country_submission.csv```
   - The trend of the time series data of these countries were plotted.
 It is present in the file ```Work/Data_Analysis/plots/ten_Country_data_trend_plots.pdf```
   ![Trends in 10 countries](assets/plots/Country_trend_plots.png)
-  - Outlier detection and pruning of the observation horizon(Time period considered): Extreme low values were searched for, using the MAD(Hampel filter) (one of the [[Outlier Estimation and methods|Glossary#outlier-estimation-and-methods]]).
+  - Outlier detection and pruning of the observation horizon(Time period considered): Extreme low values were searched for, using the [[Hampler Filter|Glossary#hampler-filter]] (one of the [[Outlier Estimation and methods|Glossary#outlier-estimation-and-methods]]). outliers_mad from Routliers package was used .
 Since there were no extreme low values found in any of the countries, the observation time period was not pruned.
   - The sequence data for 10 countries were downloaded.
 There are files with crude data - all data retrieved from GISAID for each of the accesssion ID (29 cols of data) and there are files with essential columns: strain,virus,collection_date,country,pangolineage,sequence, length of the sequence, GISAID accession_id.
 The crude data for 10 countries are present 10 files in the folder ```Work/Data_Analysis/ten_country_crude_data_seq``` and the essential column files are in the folder ```Work/Data_Analysis/ten_country_ess_data```
   - The Rmd also has a codeblock for downloading data with AA_substitution.
 This data was needed for mapping lineages to their parental lineage.
 For this I used the modified download script(modified by me) ```Work/Data_Analysis/Modified_GISAIDRdownload.R```.
     > This can be done by ```fix(Download)``` and modifying the script as we need